PiStuffing/Quadcopter/README.md

 Quadcopter
 ==========

-Python project for Phoebe the Raspberry Pi Quadcopter
+Python project for Phoebe the Raspberry Pi Autonomous Quadcopter

+See PhoebeQC.pdf for more details / information